 \section{Efficiency Optimization}

-Figure~\ref{fig:motor_mass} (\ref{fig:fridge_mass}) showed that $\eta$ ($\varepsilon$) reaches a maximum at optimum values of the mass and damping between the overdamped and underdamped limits.
+Figure~\ref{fig:motor_mass} showed that $\eta$ ($\varepsilon$) reaches a maximum at optimum value of the mass between the overdamped and underdamped limits.
 In this regime, the efficiency can be further enhanced by reducing the kinetic energy contribution.

-The major cause of the low efficiency and coefficient of performance in the BL motor and refrigerator respectively is the heat transfer due to kinetic energy across the temperature boundary.
-When a temperature boundary coincides with the potential minima, the situation is the worst since the Brownian particle crosses the temperature boundary many times, resulting in a large heat transfer via kinetic energy, as illustrated in Fig.~\ref{fig:qke_min_max}.
+The main cause of the low efficiency and coefficient of performance in the BL heat engine and heat pump respectively is the heat transfer due to kinetic energy across the temperature boundary.
+When a temperature boundary coincides with the potential minima, the situation is the worst since the Brownian particle crosses the temperature boundary many times, resulting in a large heat transfer via kinetic energy.
 In order to reduce the number of crossings, we must move the temperature boundary away from the potential minima.
 On the other hand, the other temperature boundary should remain close to the potential maxima to maintain the current of Brownian particles.

 Another way to minimize the number of crossings would be to keep the same temperature profile but modify the potential shape so that there is a small potential barrier of height $E<U_{0}$ at the location of the potential minima, which in our original model coincides with the temperature boundary.
-Since the Brownian particle is less likely to be found at a potential maxima, the number of crossings will decrease and consequently the kinetic energy contribution will become diminish.
+Since the Brownian particle is less likely to be found at a potential maxima, the number of crossings will decrease and consequently the kinetic energy contribution will be diminished.

-Based on the above ideas, we will study the optimization of the BL motor and refrigerator in two different cases, where we vary the potential ({\textit{case $I$}}) and temperature ({\textit{case $II$}}) profiles as compared to our original model.
+Based on the above ideas, we will look for better models for the BL heat pump and heat engine by considering two approaches, one where we vary the temperature profile ({\textit{case $I$}}) and the other where the potential shape ({\textit{case $II$}}) is varied as compared to our original model.